mohamedlafiteh/Todo-J-Backend/instructions.md

 # Part-1

+> Requirements :-

-1-Create a lambda function in nodejs, that echoes the text "HelloWorld" 2-Create an APIGateway via the console using the attached petstore swagger definition in the email.
+- [x] Create a lambda function in nodejs, that echoes the text "HelloWorld"
+- [x] Create an APIGateway via the console using the attached petstore swagger definition in the email.

 # Task-1

----

 # The steps I followed :-